Skip to content

 Commands[]stringShell commands to run

-AllowFailureboolIf true, job failure doesn't fail the pipeline
+AllowFailureboolIf true, job failure does not fail the pipeline

 go